JetBlue Flight 191: Causes of illness

 The cause of Osbon's mental breakdown remains unknown.
 Possibilities suggested included the onset of a psychotic disorder, a neurological event that compromised his brain function, or intoxication due to medication.
 In his March 2015 lawsuit against JetBlue, Osbon claimed the incident was caused by a complex partial brain seizure.

+In popular culture

+The incident was featured in an episode of World's Worst Flights.